Many to Many

 To define the inverse relation:

-- Add two new variants
+- Add two new fields

-to theRelation
+to theModel

-enum. - Define both relations with
+. - Define both relations with

 .